 Books that I recommend to anyone, engineer or manager.

-- The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter.
+- The First 90 Days by Michael D. Watkins.
 When joining a new company, your perception is shaped massively in your first 3 months.
 It takes a lot of work to change that perception later.
 This book is a practical guide on how to be conscious in focusing on getting up to speed, faster.
 (My rating: ★★★★★)